-- This month some people will abstain from alcohol for all 31 days in honor of Sober October
+- During the month of October, some people may choose to abstain from alcohol for all 31 days for “Sober October.”

-This month some people around the globe will be giving up alcohol in honor of Sober October.
+This month people around the globe will choose to give up alcohol in honor of “Sober October.”

-“In general, after four weeks, an improved immune system and memory, mood changes, weight loss, clearer skin, a lack of impulsivity and behavioral changes are some of the advantages of eliminating alcohol for a short period of time,” said Dr. Lawrence Weinstein, Chief Medical Officer for American Addiction Centers, told Healthline.
+“In general, after four weeks, an improved immune system and memory, mood changes, weight loss, clearer skin, a lack of impulsivity, and behavioral changes are some of the advantages of eliminating alcohol for a short period of time,” Dr. Lawrence Weinstein, chief medical officer for American Addiction Centers, told Healthline.

 “Many people decide that abstinence is working for them and want to continue on and see what other benefits might come as a result of their experiment,” said Loeb Blassingame.
 “This leads some people to full-on sobriety and others to longer periods of sober exploration.”

 “The value is in breaking the cycle and creating an extended experience of abstinence that demonstrates to the brain that the idea is viable.
-Additionally, it gives people enough time to reexamine their relationship with alcohol and attempt to have better boundaries around it when they choose to return,” she said.
-“What we do know is that people who are unable to commit and sustain a period of 30 days abstinence are likely working on a more significant problem with substance use.”
+Additionally, it gives people enough time to reexamine their relationship with alcohol and attempt to have better boundaries around it when they choose to return,” Loeb Blassingame said.

 “Is a drink needed after work, or does consumption increase over the weekend?
-Being mindful of these things can help identify a pattern in behavior that can shed light on a potentially problematic relationship that may require treatment,” said Weinstein.
+Being mindful of these things can help identify a pattern in behavior that can shed light on a potentially problematic relationship that may require treatment,” Weinstein explained.

 Even outside of October, young people appear to be drinking less.
 The new generation of college-age Americans is opting out of beer pong and opting in to abstinence from alcohol.